UK Packaging Reforms Review

 How does this tax affect your branded product business?

-There will be an additional cost to business.
-Either there will be a levy applied for not using enough recycled plastic or a higher cost to your packaging for including more recycled plastic.
-In addition, there probably won’t be enough recycled material available for all businesses to avoid this new tax.
+There will be an additional cost of doing business: either a levy applied for not using enough recycled plastic or a higher cost to your packaging for including more recycled plastic.
+There is likely going to be a struggle to secure recycled material for your packaging too. available for all businesses to avoid this new tax.
 Securing supply should be a priority for branded product businesses wanting to move.
 A further issue is the availability of recycled polypropylene (PP), used in many pots, tubs & trays.
 Businesses using this material may want to look at alternative packaging options.

 Get Ready for Packaging Reforms